 In the year 2008, the international graduate school "LIMES Chemical Biology" was financed by the state of North Rhine-Westphalia, and since 2010 serves as the Bonn LIMES partner of DFG-SFB/TRR 83 "Molecular architecture and cellular functions of Lipid-/Protein complex", in which working groups from Dresden, Bonn and Heidelberg collaborate (running time: since 2010; speaker: Thomas Söllner, Heidelberg).

 The most recent external funding measure was acquired through a large-scale collaboration between the LIMES together with the Faculty of Medicine, the German Centre for Neurodegenerative Diseases (DZNE) and the Bonn Research Institute Caesar.
-The cluster of excellence "ImmunoSensation", which was launched in November 2012.
-The aim of the cluster is to study the function of the immune system as a sensory system, and particularly to decipher interactions with metabolism and the nervous system (Running Time: 2012 to 2017; Speaker: Gunther Hartmann, medicine).
+The cluster of excellence "ImmunoSensation", which was launched in November 2012 and prolonged in 2019 (ImmunoSensation II).
+The aim of the cluster is to study the function of the immune system as a sensory system, and particularly to decipher interactions with metabolism and the nervous system (Running Time: 2019 to 2025; 1 of 3 Speakers: J. L. Schultze).